madhavlab/wissap23.madhavlab.com/cfa.md

 - Note that we allow authors to edit their submissions until the camera-ready deadline.
 - Supplementary material (optional): authors can also submit a demo video (5 minutes or less, mp4, h264 codec, 100MB or less, with closed captions).

-For additional information, you can reach us via email at wissap23@iitk.ac.in

 ## Timeline

 Coming Soon!